-A door which can be locked from the inside.

-Electrical outlets.
+Personal rooms included in the project shall meet the following minimum standards:

-Acceptable environmental requirements (heating, cooling, lighting, etc.) equivalent to what is provided in other occupied areas of the building.

-Room sized to accommodate at least a comfortable chair and table (to be provided by client).
-Alternatively, provide a shelf, minimum 12" deep, in lieu of the table.
+- Door which can be locked from the inside and includes occupancy indicator.
+In collaboration with the Design Manager and user, review the specific operation of the lockset, including consideration if it should revert to locked or unlocked state if the latch is retracted. - If room contains windows, provide blinds, shades or other accommodations to prohibit views into the room. - Electrical outlets. - Acceptable environmental requirements (heating, cooling, lighting, etc.) equivalent to what is provided in other occupied areas of the building. - Size room to accommodate at least a comfortable chair and table (to be provided by client).
+Alternatively, provide a shelf, minimum 12" deep, in lieu of the table. - Access to a clean sink.
 If a sink is not provided in the room, a clean sink should be available nearby.

-The designer shall determine whether additional amenities, such as those indicated below, should be provided in the project's personal rooms.
+Review the following optional additional amenities with the Design Manager:

-Sink.
+- Sink.

-An additional electrical outlet and space to accommodate a refrigerator.
+- Additional electrical outlets and space to accommodate the following Owner provided equipment:

+- o Small refrigerator

+- o Microwave for sterilizing equipment

+- o Electric breast pump.

-Telephone and data jacks.
+- Telephone and data jacks.

-Electric breast pump (to be provided by client).

-Signage which includes a sign-up schedule for the room.
+- Signage which includes a sign-up schedule for the room.

-Access control: Consult with UM Design Manager and client unit to determine whether access control (i.e., keyed access or entry through a supervised area) shall be considered for the personal rooms.
-Also, determine whether a "staff bypass key provision" should be provided.
+- Electronic access control keypad stand-alone battery operated unit or card reader connected to central access control system.